Upgrade to the __tier_name__

 Position Player: Lou Gehrig (New York Yankees)

-Pitcher: Lefty Grove (Philadelphia Athletics/Boston Red Sox)
+Pitcher: Lefty Grove (Philadelphia Athletics and Boston Red Sox)

 1940s